30MA19-02/noneuclidjs/README.md

 Run `npm ci` in `/docs` to install dependencies for the example.

-The example can be build by running `npm install build`.
+The example can then be build by running `npm install build`.

 To run the example while edit it, run `npm install dev`.